Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Robustly optimal mechanisms

 \end{lemma}

 Worst-case optimality therefore imposes two additional constraints beyond IC and IR.
-First, the highest-cost type $\overline{\theta}$ must earn zero rent: otherwise, Nature can select $\underline{V}$ and a degenerate cost distribution at $\overline{\theta}$, reducing welfare strictly below $G^{\star}$ regardless of $q(\overline{\theta})$.
+First, the highest-cost type $\overline{\theta}$ must earn zero rent: otherwise, Nature can select $\underline{V}$ and the Dirac distribution that puts probability mass one at $\tub$, reducing welfare strictly below $G^{*}$ regardless of $q(\overline{\theta})$.
 Consequently, for any $M\in\mathcal{M}^{{\rm SL}}$, the rent schedule $u$ is pinned down by the output schedule $q$.
-Second, ex-post welfare under the lowest possible gross value function and zero rent for $\overline{\theta}$ must be weakly above the maximal guarantee $G^{\star}$, \emph{for any cost} $\theta$.
-Sufficiency follows from Lemma \ref{lemma-guarantee}; necessity is shown in Appendix \ref{ap:3} by constructing a simple constant mechanism that attains $G^{\star}$, namely one that procures ${\rm q}_{\ell}$ from all types.
-This constant mechanism, however, is only one element of a continuum in the short list.
-Indeed, Condition (\ref{SL-constraint}) is equivalent to the requirement that (see Lemma \ref{lemma:majorizations} in Appendix \ref{app:techlemmas})
+Second, ex-post welfare under the lowest possible demand function and zero rent for $\overline{\theta}$ must be weakly above the maximal guarantee $G^{*}$, \emph{for any cost} $\theta$.
+Sufficiency follows from Lemma \ref{lemma-guarantee}; necessity is shown by constructing a simple constant mechanism that attains $G^{*}$, namely one that procures ${\rm q}_{\ell}$ from all types.
+This constant mechanism, however, is only one element of a continuum in the shortlist.
+To see this, it is useful to reformulate the robustness constraints in terms of majorization inequalities: